When You Really Loved Someone: Promotional video

 In order to promote the song, a video for "When You Really Loved Someone" was shot, featuring Fältskog herself as well as actors Max Fowler and Camilla Rowland.
 The scenes with Agnetha Fältskog were shot at Ulriksdal Palace, the same location as the shooting of most promotion pictures for Fältskog's current album project.
 Rowland, who apparently plays a young Fältskog, and Fowler, portraying her lover, shot their scenes in London.
 The video was directed by Simon Fowler, produced by Beau Fowler and designed by Blair Barnette.

-The video premiered at YouTube on March 11, 2013, the same day as the release of the single itself.
+The video premiered on YouTube on March 11, 2013, the same day as the release of the single itself.

 Remixes

 Two official remixes of "When You Really Loved Someone" were made available.

+A+ Version -2023

+On the 31st August 2023, Faltskog announced her reimagined version of her 2013 album 'A'.
+The track listing has stayed the same (with the exception of her new single 'Where Do We Go From Here?'); however, the order of the songs has changed.
+'When You Really Loved Someone' is the 10th song on the album, whereas previously it was 2nd.

 Formats and track listing

 Chart performance

 In the days after its release, "When You Really Loved Someone" entered the Swedish iTunes top10, peaking at number 3 behind the winner of Melodifestivalen 2013, Robin Stjernberg with his song You.
 As a result of its good performance in the daily iTunes chart, the song eventually entered the Swedish DigiListan download chart at number 4 on March 24.

 In the end of April, BBC Radio 2 made "When You Really Loved Someone" Record of the Week and subsequently placed the song in its A List, which meant that it would be played between 15 and 20 times per week.
 As a result, "When You Really Loved Someone" started rising in the UK Airplay Chart, eventually entering the top 30 in the first week of May 2013 with 273 plays and 23.89m impacts.